-After blogging for over ten years and making hundreds of cakes, this was only my second cake made with olive oil.
+After blogging for over ten years and making hundreds of cakes, this was only my second time baking with olive oil.
 The first was this Olive Oil Orange Cake, and after making that one, I knew I had to make a lemon version.

-The cake itself if not overly sweet which I appreciated since it’s rich from the olive oil.
+The olive oil lemon cake itself if not overly sweet, which I appreciated since it’s rich from the olive oil.

 Olive oil cakes are supremely soft, tender, and exceedingly moist without being too heavy or dense.

 You can literally almost see the moistness oozing from the cake, but it doesn’t taste greasy and it stays moist for days.
 The cake is just as good a week later as it is on the first day which never happens with cakes, and it’s even more moist.

 What I tasted more than anything was the lovely lemon flavor without being too tart or overpowering.
 The cake has lemon incorporated four ways: lemon zest, lemon juice, Limoncello liqueur, and lemon extract.

 Lemon Olive Oil Cake Ingredients

 To make this supremely moist limoncello cake, you’ll need:

 - Confectioners’ sugar